cfpisaca/ASLRecognition/README.md

    - Split the data into training and validation sets
    - Train the respective model for 10 epochs
    - Save the model to the `model/` directory

+## Thesis Paper

+A PDF of the completed thesis is stored in the repository so future readers can review the full methodology, experiments, and conclusions.

+thesis/thesis.pdf

 ## Requirements